DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/coal-excise-tax.md

 ## Rates

-On January 1, 2019, the tax rate changed from $1.10 per ton for coal from subsurface mines and $0.55 per ton for coal from surface mines.
-Both rates were limited to a maximum of 4.4% of the coal’s selling price.
-The new tax rate is $0.50 per ton for coal from subsurface mines and $0.25 per ton for coal from surface mines.
-Both rates are limited to 2% of the coal's selling price.
+As of January 1, 2020, the tax rate changed back to $1.10 per ton for coal from subsurface mines and $0.55 per ton for coal from surface mines.
+Both rates are limited to a maximum of 4.4% of the coal’s selling price.
+In 2019, the tax rate was $0.50 per ton for coal from subsurface mines and $0.25 per ton for coal from surface mines.
+Both rates were limited to 2% of the coal's selling price.

 <table class="article_table">
   <thead>